Anonymity and strategy-proofness on a domain of single-peaked and single-dipped preferences: Abstract

 \section{Abstract}

-We analyze the problem of locating a public facility on a line in a society where agents have either single-peaked or single-dipped preferences.
+We analyze the problem of locating a public facility on a line in a society where agents have single-peaked or single-dipped preferences.
 We consider the domain analyzed in \cite{alcalde2024strategy}, where the type of preference of each agent is public information, but the location of her peak/dip as well as the rest of the preference are unknown.
 We characterize all strategy-proof and type-anonymous rules on this domain.
-Building on existing results, we provide a ``two-step characterization": first, the median between the peaks and a collection of fixed values is computed \cite[]{moulin1980strategy}, resulting in either a single alternative or a pair of contiguous alternatives.
-If the outcome of the median is a pair, we apply a ``double-quota majority method" in the second step to choose between the two alternatives in the pair \cite[]{moulin1983strategy}.
-We also show the additional conditions that type-anonymity imposes on the strategy-proof rules characterized by \cite{alcalde2024strategy}.
-Finally, we show the equivalence between the two characterizations.
+Building on existing results, we provide a two-step characterization: first, the median between the peaks and a collection of fixed locations is computed \cite[]{moulin1980strategy}, resulting in either a single alternative or a pair of contiguous alternatives.
+If the outcome of the median is a pair, we apply a ``double-quota majority method" in the second step to choose between the alternatives in the pair \cite[]{moulin1983strategy}.
+We also show the additional restrictions implied by type-anonymity on the strategy-proof rules characterized by \cite{alcalde2024strategy}.
+Finally, we show the equivalence of the two characterizations.

 \textit{Keywords:} social choice rule, strategy-proofness, anonymity, single-peaked preferences, single-dipped preferences. \textit{JEL-Numbers:} D70, D71, D79.